Kata Bella Logo

 16 Jan 2026 by Bella

 I’m not a coffee connoisseur, just a regular girl who needs her daily caffeine fix to survive the chaos of life.
-So don’t expect a deep dive into brewing methods, tasting notes, or “The Best Cafes in Bali” list here.
-Instead, I’m simply sharing my go-to coffee spots in Bali, mostly Canggu, Pererenan, and the surrounding areas – because that’s where I live.
-This is also not a list of “The Most Instagrammable cafés” (though they are pretty cute); some are small, humble, and just….nice.
+So don’t expect a deep dive into brewing methods, tasting notes, or where the beans are grown here.
+Instead, I’m simply sharing my go-to coffee spots near where I live in Bali, mostly Canggu, Umalas and the surrounding areas.
+This is also not a list of “The Most Instagrammable cafes” (though they are pretty cute); some are small, humble, and just….nice.
 So, if you’re looking for great coffee without the fluff – let’s get into it.

 🕒 Open daily, 7.30am – 4pm